-Other Regulatory Services - £131k underspend
+Other Regulatory Services - £61k underspend

-- 5.74 Savings were identified in relation to Licensing amounting to £256k (Period 9 £182k) reflecting staffing savings due to vacant posts. - 5.75 These savings have been partially offset by £93k relating to maintenance costs at Wellingborough Doddington of £40k and utility charges at Kettering Crematorium of £53k in Bereavement Services - 5.76 A number of smaller savings amounting to £32k account for the remaining variance
+- 5.85 Savings were identified in relation to Licensing amounting to £227k (Period 10 £256k) reflecting staffing savings due to vacant posts. - 5.86 These savings have been partially offset by a number of pressures: - £40k relating to maintenance costs at Wellingborough Doddington - £40k relating to utility charges at Kettering Crematorium - £66k relating to a loss of income and agency costs in Building Control - £20k relating to Electricity Street Lighting

-Enabling and Support Services - £199k underspend
+Enabling and Support Services - £378k underspend

-- 5.77 Enabling and Support Services consists of the following main grouping of services which also includes a number of corporate budget areas: - Finance, Procurement and Revenues and Benefits Service - Human Resources, Legal and Democratic Services - Transformation, ICT and Customer Services - 5.78 Overall, for these services the net revenue budget is £33.865m in 2021/22.
-Currently there is a forecast saving of £434k (Period 9 £101k) which is set out in the following paragraphs. - 5.79 There is a forecast pressure of £534k (Period 9 £534k) relating to income assumptions within the treasury management function.
-This is due to two pressures which have arisen following the disaggregation of the County Council's budget, the first is a budget for the capitalisation of interest of £282k, the second variance relate to interest on equity of £212k both remain unchanged from Period 9.
+- 5.87 Enabling and Support Services consists of the following main grouping of services which also includes a number of corporate budget areas: - Finance, Procurement and Revenues and Benefits Service - Human Resources, Legal and Democratic Services - Transformation, ICT and Customer Services - 5.88 Overall, for these services the net revenue budget is £33.865m in 2021/22.
+Currently there is a forecast saving of £378k (Period 10 £199k) which is set out in the following paragraphs. - 5.89 There is a forecast pressure of £292k (Period 10 £534k) relating to income assumptions within the treasury management function.
+This is due to pressures which have arisen following the disaggregation of the County Council's budget, the first is a budget for the capitalisation of interest of £282k, the second variance relate to interest on equity of £212k both remain unchanged from Period 10.
 Both areas of income are no longer considered achievable and will become a pressure in 2021/22 and the longer term.
-In addition there is a £40k shortfall in the investment income forecast which assumes that the historically low interest rates will continue throughout the year. - 5.80 Work is ongoing to mitigate budget pressures through reviewing the council's investment portfolio and seeking further opportunities. - 5.81 The Revenue and Benefits Service are forecasting an overspend of £17k at the end Period of 10 which is a movement of £50k from Period 9 where an underspend of £33k was reported.
+In addition, there is a £363k shortfall in the investment income forecast (£40k Period 10) which assumes that the historically low interest rates will continue throughout the year.
+This is partly offset with a reduction of £565k relating to the Councils external borrowing costs due to lower activity. - 5.90 Work is ongoing to mitigate budget pressures through reviewing the council's investment portfolio and seeking further opportunities. - 5.91 The Revenue and Benefits Service are forecasting an overspend of £73k at the end Period of 11 which is a movement of £56k from Period 10 where an overspend of £17k was reported.
 The Council received additional New Burdens Grant of £127k from Government for the distribution of grants.
 The remaining variance relates to the under recovery of court costs of £345k, offset by additional income relating to the business rates cost of collection of £53k.
-The under recovery of court costs reflects the decision the Council made in not taking recovery action for Council Tax arrears in the first quarter of the financial year, leaving a shortfall against the budget.
+The under recovery of court costs reflects the decision the Council made in not taking recovery action for Council Tax arrears in the first guarter of the financial year, leaving a shortfall against the budget.
 Recovery commenced in quarter two of this year.
 The additional income for business rates cost of collection reflects the position calculated for the annual estimated return to Government, which was higher than the prior year legacy budgets on which the 2021/22 budget was based.
 This is further offset by additional grant income of £148k for the Housing Benefit Administration Grant which was higher than the prior year legacy budgets on which the 2021/22 budget was based.
+A further pressure of £56k has arisen in Period 11 due to an increase in the postage costs for Council Tax bills. - 5.92 The government has announced a package of support known as the Energy Bills Rebate to help households with rising energy bills, worth £9.1 billion in 2022-23.
+This includes: - A £200 discount on their energy bill this autumn for domestic electricity customers in Great Britain.
+This will be paid back automatically over the next 5 years.